flyhead30042/PythonPractice/boring_stuff/README.txt

-This is a test and also a practice
+This is a test and also a Python practice